 Prince d’Angkor was also 5 star and was much closer to the main tourist area and night market.
+I think it was the best place to stay in Siem Reap.
 It was also only a USD2 tuk-tuk ride to get into the night market and Pub Street.
 We went in each day sometimes twice a day for breakfast or dinner.
 Most days we were out and about for lunch.

 We were also close enough to Pub Street to walk if we wanted to but a tuk-tuk was much more convenient.
 There were tuk-tuk’s outside the hotel ready any time of the day if we wanted to go somewhere.
 If by some chance there isn’t one there just walk out to the street and there will be one not far away at all.
 Make sure you agree to a fare before you get in as you might get a bit of a shock at the other end.

 Our hotel was set back from the street in a courtyard, almost behind the street front shops.
 The courtyard had a lovely decorative fountain and gardens and driveway up to the hotel entrance.
 Being set back from the street ensures minimal noise from the traffic, we didn’t notice any street noise at all during our stay even when at the pool.